mearsd1/py-netflix-analysis/README.md

 ## Project Requirement Features
 1. ### Category 1: Python Programming Basics
     -Calculate and display data based on an external factor.
-        -Line 28 retrieves today's date and calculates how many days have passed since the Netflix data was received.
+Line 28 retrieves today's date and calculates how many days have passed since the Netflix data was received.
 The amount of days passed is displayed in the bar graph.

 2. ### Category 2: Utilize External Data
     -Read data from an external CSV file.
-        -Line 7 imports data from a CSV file and creates a data frame.
+Line 7 imports data from a CSV file and creates a data frame.

 3. ### Category 3: Data Display
    -Visualize data in a bar graph.
-        -Lines 34-54 create a bar graph that visualizes the Netflix Profiles Total Watch Time.
+Lines 34-54 create a bar graph that visualizes the Netflix Profiles Total Watch Time.

 4. ### Category 4: Best Practices
    -The program utilizes a venv and requirements.txt.

 5. ### Stretch Features:
    -The program uses pandas to perform data analysis.
-        -Line 1 imports pandas.
+Line 1 imports pandas.
    -The program uses matplotlib to visualize data.
-        -Line 2 imports matplotlib.
+Line 2 imports matplotlib.

 ## Special Instructions
 Using your own Netflix Data: